leicht-io/ImageGallery/README.md

 ImageGallery is an image gallery for Android.
 With this image gallery you can easly add a gallery to your app.

-The gallery accepts a `List<String>` and uses Picasso to load them.
+The gallery accepts a `List<String>` containing image URL's and uses Picasso to load them.

 ImageGallery is licensed under the friendly [Apache2 licence].